The name Jabal in the Bible

 To Tubal-cain, the forger of all implements of bronze and iron, no patriarchy is ascribed, but forging iron wasn't formally invented until the time of the Philistines, which is also long after the flood.

-As final curiosity: the names of all these three men — who comprise the final generation of Cain before the flood — are derived of the same root-verb יבל (yabal).
+As final curiosity: the names of all these three men — who form the final generation of Cain before the flood — are derived of the same root-verb יבל (yabal).

 Etymology of the name Jabal